rcv11x/BOIIIEasyServer/README.md

 ## Use

-1- Download the script to .zip and unzip it, then move the script to a folder where you want to install the server.
+1- Download the script to .zip and unzip it, then move the script to a folder where you want to install the server. <br>
 2- Run the script